ozyurtf/cpu-scheduler/README.md

 Blocked
 ```

-When we use three-state model, now the process can be moved to blocked state when it starts waiting for an event such as an IO operation.
-And when the event the process was waitin for happens, this means that the process is now ready to be executed again so it is moved from the blocked state into the ready state.
+In the three-state model, now the process can be moved to **blocked** state when it starts waiting for an event such as an IO operation.
+And when the event the process was waiting for occurs, this means that the process is now **ready** to be executed again.
+Therefore it is moved from the **blocked** state into the **ready** state in that case.

-And if another process that has a higher priority than the currently running process arrives, or if the currently running process has run long enough, we can move the currently running process from running state into the ready state.
-Then we can execute another process that is waiting to be executed by moving it from ready state into running state.
+And if another process that has a higher priority than the currently running process arrives, or if the currently running process has run for a long time, we can move the currently running process from the **running** state into the **ready** state.
+Then we can execute another process that has been waiting to be executed by moving it from **ready** state into **running** state.

-Okay these are good but we still ignore the fact that some process has to be created in the first step.
+Okay these are good updates but we still ignore the fact that some processes have to be created in the first step.
 Not having a state for the process creation specifically may cause the system to not being able to allocate resources to the newly created processes until they are ready to be executed.

 Similarly, not having a state for the process termination specifically may cause the system to not being able to manage the resources efficiently after a process finishes its execution.

-Therefore, it may be better to develop another state model that can take these details into account.
+Therefore, for those cases, it may be better to develop another state model that can take these details into account.

 ## Five State Model